tecnodiniz/tecnodiniz/README.md

-- 👋 Hi, I’m @EduardoDiniz
-- 👀 I’m interested in Developing stuffs
-- 🌱 I’m currently learning ...
-C# ASP.NET MVC
-- 💞️ I’m looking to collaborate on ...
+- 💻 Hi!
+My name is Eduardo Diniz and i am 27.
+- 💾 I'm very very interested in IT Stuffs like developing, infrastructure, cybersecurity and Ethical hacking.
+- 📁 On my Github you can find some of my codes and scripts.
-- 📫 How to reach me ...
+- 📫 How to reach me: *[My Linkedin](https://www.linkedin.com/in/eduardo-diniz-0b0309193)*

 <!---
 tecnodiniz/tecnodiniz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.